 Gather the ingredients.

 While you are cooking the soffritto, reconstitute the dried mushrooms: Place the dried porcini in a small bowl with enough warm water to cover and set aside for about 15 minutes.

 When the mushrooms are softened, drain, retaining the soaking water in a separate bowl.
 Chop the mushrooms finely and set aside.

 Add the tomato paste to the soffritto and cook until the paste thickens and darkens for about 2 minutes.

-- Add the prosciutto and the ground pork, beef, and optional veal and raise the heat to brown them, stirring often with a wooden spoon.
+Add the prosciutto and the ground pork, and beef and raise the heat to brown them, stirring often with a wooden spoon.

 Add the wine and stir until most of the alcohol aroma evaporates, about 1 minute, stirring to loosen and dissolve any bits stuck to the bottom of the pot.

 Now cover the pot and lower the heat to low.
 Let the sauce just barely simmer for a minimum of 1 hour, preferably 2 or 3 hours.
 Check it occasionally and if it seems like it's too dry, you can add some of the mushroom soaking water.
 (Flavor-saving tip: Pour the mushroom-soaking water into the empty tomato purée jar so that none of the purée is wasted.)